beccacohen23/beccacohen23.github.io/_posts/2016-06-13-bringing-your-maps-into-focus.md

 Our other problem was that we used a coordinate system that is inappropriate for web display.
 Tiled base maps that are provided by organizations like [OpenSteetMap](http://www.openstreetmap.org/about) are based on [EPSG:3857](http://spatialreference.org/ref/sr-org/7483/), aka [WGS 84  Web Mercator](https://en.wikipedia.org/wiki/Web_Mercator#EPSG:3857).

 ## GDAL Can Solve those Problems
 "[GDAL](http://www.gdal.org/) is a translator library for raster and vector geospatial data formats..."
-This is our three step process.
+This is our ~~three~~ two[^fewer] step process.

 ### gdalwarp
-We use `gdalwarp` to reproject, resample, add internal tiling, and compress[^fewer]
+We use `gdalwarp` to reproject, resample, add internal tiling, and compress.

 [^fewer]: In previous talks and workshops, we presented a three-step process where we did the tiling and compressed the image using `gdal_translate`.
 While writing this post we realized a way to combine these processes with `gdalwarp`.